sethmichel/Distributed-AI-Data-Infrastructure/Design_Docs/Design.md

 2) c++ memory management layer
     - goals: more experience with c++
     - stuff like this benifits a lot from memory managment at scale

+3) cache common duckdb queries in redis. like "get user profile". that would be faster

+4) right now I send duckdb read/write requests to redis which the db handler service sees.
+I likly should use grpc instead